-Students who need emotional support will be referred to a school counselor either through reference by any teacher, Dean or coordinator.
-The counselor interacts with the student and fixes regular sessions based on need and strict confidentiality is maintained as norm.
+Students needing emotional support are referred to a school counselor through teachers, homeroom teachers, program coordinators, parents, or self-referral.
+The counselor then interacts with the student, schedules regular sessions based on need, and maintains strict confidentiality as a norm.